-With the release of TikTok’s Creative Center, we’ve been taking a deep dive into the Top Ads section to find some trends in what is working on the platform.
-It’s unclear as to how specifically this section is being populated, but there are a lot of great filters that allow you to hone in on specific industries (apparel, travel, etc) , conversion objectives (traffic, app installs, off-site conversions), and formatting (duration, aspect ratio, etc).
+With the release of TikTok’s Creative Center, we’ve been taking a deep dive into the Top Ads section to find some trends that are working on the platform.
+It’s unclear how specifically this section is being populated, but there are a lot of great filters that allow you to hone in on specific industries (apparel, travel, etc) , conversion objectives (traffic, app installs, off-site conversions), and formatting (duration, aspect ratio, etc).
 The section spans all advertisers and can be sorted by reach, engagement, and 6-second view rate.
 It’s a great resource for brainstorming new ad ideas for your ads.
 We focused on identifying some trends we’ve been noticing in the D2C space and wanted to share some examples and callouts as to what makes these ads work.

 Note: all of the images link out to the full ad

 A tried and true ad format that I’m sure a lot of advertisers have run before.
 But what’s great about the unboxing format is that it gives you a great hook without a ton of work.
 It creates a desire for the user to find out what exactly is in the box, allows you to visually show off your product, and squeeze in a quick value prop or two.
 What’s great about this example is how short it is, clocking in at only 15 seconds, it quickly speeds through a lot of information.
 Visually it shows off a wide range of products and by leveraging the voice over is able to get through quite a few value props in a short amount of time.